kamaln7/klein/README.md

      1. `url`—the URL to shorten
      2. `key`—if the Static Key auth driver is enabled
      3. `alias`—a custom alias to be used instead of a randomly-generated one
-   - Example cURL command: `curl -X POST -d 'url=http://github.com/kamaln7/klein' -d 'key=secret_password' -d 'alias=klein_gh' http://localhost:5556/`
+   - Example cURL command: `curl -X POST -d url=http://github.com/kamaln7/klein -d key=secret_password -d alias=klein_gh http://localhost:5556/`
      - This will create a short URL at `http://localhost:5556/klein_gh` that redirects to `http://github.com/kamaln7/klein`.
 2. Look up a URL/serve a redirect:
    - Browse to `http://[path to klein]/[alias]` to access a short URL.